MonkeyTime/BattleNet/README.md

 Datas are in the public to promote (if you need) exchanges some datas with a friendship guild and create a in common community app.
 If you don't need you can protect the folder with a .htaccess file.

+## World of Warcraft

+-All languages are supported
+-All regions are supported

 ## Changelog

 * 0.1